 Respectful burial for wee ones

 At the beginning of our memorial services, I describe myself lying in an Emergency Room in Nevada realizing that my 9 week pregnancy was over and internally fretting over what would happen to the physical remains of my pregnancy.
 I had already been a nurse long enough to know how these kinds of conversations went…if I even asked, I would be dismissed as burial for “miscarried” (stupid word) babies was simply not done.
-I knew this was wrong, but I didn’t know what “right” would look like.
+This felt very wrong to me, but I didn’t know what “right” would look like.

-I honestly think that there are a few different options that would be more “right” than giving parents no options and treating tiny ones as medical waste like the fate of my baby.
+Why hadn’t anyone come up with something that would be more “right” than giving parents no options and treating tiny ones as medical waste (like the fate of my baby)?

 A few years later, I was studying Clinical Pastoral Education (Hospital Chaplaincy, yea…Catholic women can be Hospital Chaplains…more on that another day) and they asked for volunteers to go pray over the babies.
 We were led down to the basement rather than up to Maternity as the babies were all miscarried (that word again) losses that were about to be cremated and taken to a local Catholic Cemetery.
 Well, THAT is closer to “right”.

-Another move took us to a city where I was working in the Neonatal ICU as a nurse but working on the Bereavement Committee and the topic of burial came up again.
+Another move in my husband’s military career took us to a city where I was worked in the Neonatal ICU and was on the Bereavement Committee when the topic of burial came up again.
 They didn’t have to ask me twice; I nearly leapt from my chair volunteering for the project.
 It would be an uphill battle as our hospital is not religiously affiliated and I would first need to convince leadership that there were enough secular reasons to offer this service.

 Before the project got off the ground, the nurse who headed the Bereavement Committee resigned and I applied for her job.
 With my new title, I had a little more leverage to get the project underway.
 Trouble was, I had never undertaken a project of this sort or magnitude and was as clueless as I could be.
 I struggled in fits and starts embarrassing myself repeatedly amongst the various stakeholders before I learned enough to proceed intelligently.
 It took about 18 months of work and planning to get all of the needed components in place.